Level Two - Lesson 19

 While it is incorrect to infract and penalize this behavior, it can sometimes be correct in your role as a community facilitator to have a conversation with the player about their actions, and how it impacts not only the play experience of the other players in the community, but how it impacts the player themselves.
 If a player is more assertive and contentious, their opponents are going to reflect that behavior.

-However, there are behaviors that are not acceptable - some examples are listed in the Master Event Document, but that list is not exhaustive.
+However, there are behaviors that are not acceptable - some examples are listed in the Competitive Policy Guide, but that list is not exhaustive.
 It is important to note that inappropriate behavior does not have to be intentional or malicious - a player can do something that they believe is appropriate, but it still crosses the line.
-Because of this, the penalty for a player’s first Unsporting Conduct (USC) - Minor is between two and eight penalty points.
-While the default is four points, a player demonstrating genuine remorse may receive two, and a player who was potentially more intentional or malicious may receive eight.
-A player who repeats the inappropriate behavior in the same event should be disqualified.
+Because of this, the penalty for a player’s first Unsporting Conduct (USC) - Minor is only a warning.

 Here are some examples of inappropriate behavior:

-- Using vulgar or profane language and gestures, or having inappropriate images or text on their belongings or game materials
+- Having inappropriate images or text on their belongings or game materials

 - Demanding that an opponent receive a penalty